 The Commune was militarily crushed, having held power for just over 2 months.
 Its defeat was an extremely bloody one.
 It is scarcely surprising that Trotsky, president in October 1917 of the Revolutionary War Committee in Petrograd, brilliant military strategist and creator of the Red Army should have been exasperated by the Commune's lack of military success, by its vascillations, by the 'inefficiency' of a number of its leaders and by its total lack of a clearly thought out military policy, when confronted by a cynical bourgeoisie prepared ruthlessly to destroy it and 'to restore order for a generation'.

 History, on this basis, becomes an easy subject.
-The social composition and. the prevailing ideologies of the Central Committee of the National Guard and of the Commune itself wore extremely diverse.
+The social composition and the prevailing ideologies of the Central Committee of the National Guard3 and of the Commune itself were extremely diverse.
 The predominating influence was that of the radical, patriotic, anticlerical petty-bourgeoisie.
 The members of the First International lacked ideological clarity.
 The Blanquists, the most determined revolutionaries and the ones most prepared to struggle, lacked any positive social conceptions.
 To those facts should be added the backward structure of the Parisian proletariat of the time.
-Industrial concentration, which had been achieved many years previously in the textile mills of Manchester and which was to be achieved some decades later by the Russian proletariat in the great Putilov works in Petrograd, was only just beginning in Paris.
+Industrial concentration, which had been achieved many years previously in the textile mills of Manchester and which was to be achieved some decades later by the Russian proletariat in the great Putilov works in Petrograd, was only just beginning in Paris.4

 The Commune introduced the eligibility and revocability of all officials and the payment to them of working men's salaries.
 Those are profoundly revolutionary measures.
 Their application will inevitably undermine and destroy any bourgeois (or bureaucratic) state machine.
 Those demands introduce complete popular domination of the civil administration, of the army and of the judiciary.
 They lead to the creation, from below, of a completely new kind of social organization.
 The October Revolution, in its early days, sought to implement these demands.
 The developing Stalinist bureaucracy sought ruthlessly to destroy them.
 Nearly a century after they were first put forward by the Communards, they still form the basis of all genuinely revolutionary struggles.